ekamsinghh/Airline-Reservation-System/README.md

-# ✈️ Airline Reservation System – Microservices Architecture
+# ✈️ Airline System Overview

 This project is a backend system for an airline reservation platform, designed using a **microservices architecture**.
 It handles flight search, ticket booking, user authentication, notifications, and routing through a centralized API Gateway.